tfeldmann/organize/docs/actions.md

       - echo: "Hello World! {path}"
 ```

-This will print something like `Found a PNG: "test.png"` for each file on your desktop
+This will print something like `Found a ZIP: "backup"` for each file on your desktop

 ```yaml
 rules: